jedisct1/libsodium-doc/libsodium_users/README.md

   - [Network Next](https://networknext.com): A real-time CDN for game traffic. *You* control the network\!
   - [OpenGKS](https://arpa.ph/opengks/): An RFID gate keeper solution that automatically tracks, records data and sends text messages (SMS) and email notifications to parents upon a student’s entrance and exit in school.
   - [OpenR](https://github.com/facebook/openr): Facebook’s internally designed and developed routing protocol/platform.
+  - [PassVault](https://github.com/jemile/PassVault): An offline-first password manager with a local encrypted vault.
   - [PAVE](https://pave.software/): The password manager.
 Easy password sharing for teams.
 No cloud.
   - [PCP](https://codeberg.org/scip/pcp/): Pretty Curved Privacy (pcp1) is a command line utility that can be used to encrypt files.
   - [Phase](https://github.com/phasehq/console): An all-in-one platform for developers to securely create, manage and deploy application secrets across local development 💻, CI tools 🔨, and cloud ☁️ infrastructure.